Mo3az00/simple-node-server/docs/install-nginx.md

 ## Create the default directory and files

-Copy the ready index.html from the starter files to a new directory, that will be served by the webserver for any domain you don't want to be accesible.
+Copy the ready index.html from the starter files to a new directory, that will be served by the webserver for any domain you don't want to be accessible.

 <pre>
 mkdir /var/www/default